-As you can see from this blog title, starting February 2020, Dynamics 365 for Talent will officially be renamed to Dynamics 365 Human Resources.
+As you can see from this blog title, starting February 2020, Dynamics 365 for Talent will no longer be available for purchase.
+However, Dynamics 365 Human Resources will be released.
 Microsoft states that this name change reflects their commitment to helping HR professionals create data-driven programs that improve the employee experience.
 Dynamics 365 Human Resources can transform employee experiences, optimize HR programs, improve organizational agility, and enable workforce insights.
 These four capabilities empower companies to build a more successful workforce, as I will explain below.

 1. Transforming Employee Experiences

 – The first area where Dynamics 365 Human Resources can assist companies is truly transforming all interactions with staff.

 – This platform empowers managers with team performance data and assists in optimizing team impact.

 – Leadership can connect with employees and address any immediate concerns or important messages.